paulo-silva/card_number_validator/README.md

 # card_number_validator [![Gem Version][version-badge]][rubygems] [![Build Status][travis-badge]][travis] [![Code Climate][code-climate-badge]][code-climate]

-CardNumberValidator provides you some methods to validate the most used card flags in the world.
+CardNumberValidator provides methods to validate the most used card flags in the world.
 In addition, you can generate fake card numbers for development and tests purposes.

 ## Installation